March 9, 2026

 Dr. Stephanie Seneff: Oh, great.
 Wonderful.

 TalkToMeGuy: Please.
-Let's, you know, there's a giant example of a wonderful creature being, you know, in its life being destroyed because we just can't figure it out.
+Let's there's a giant example of a wonderful creature being in its life being destroyed because we just can't figure it out.
 It blows my mind.

 Dr. Stephanie Seneff: It is so sad, isn't it?
-Because they're very special and it's just a shame that we're destroying them.
+Because they're very special.
+And it's just a shame that we're destroying them.
 Yeah.
-All right.

-TalkToMeGuy: Thank you.
-On that note.
+TalkToMeGuy: All right.
+Thank you.
+That note.
 Yes, exactly.
 I got no up note here.
 That was wonderful.
 It went faster than I thought it would.
 Thank you.
 Everybody have a great rest of the weekend.
-Bye.
+Bye bye.

 Dr. Stephanie Seneff: Bye.